chinamike65/hugo-tuolesi/content/book4/book4en.md

 Flattery is knowing that the other party can bring benefits to oneself, deliberately hiding one's own mistakes, in order to gain the other party's trust, thereby increasing fame and fortune.

+##### （9）Pride

+Pride, arrogance conceit

-(9) To be arrogant means to think that one's appearance, identity, wealth, knowledge, status, etc. are superior to others.
+To be arrogant means to think that one's appearance, identity, wealth, knowledge, status, etc. are superior to others.

 When you have this kind of mentality, you will look down on others, and you will not see the merits of others.
 It is easy to slander, teach the Dharma and the saints.